aalparslan/Binance-BtcTurk-Arbitrage-Hunter/README.md

 ## Usage

-1. Provide BtcTurk public and secret API keys.
+1. Provide BtcTurk public and secret API keys in 'btcretrieve.py'.

 2. Run the command below.
 In case of a missing dependency error, simply run 'pip install'.